 Does this sound familiar?

-What approach Prestanda uses to aggregate business data?
+What approach does Prestanda use to aggregate business data?

-When it comes to data aggregation, it’s irrelevant how modern technology you have or which software packages you use.
+When it comes to data aggregation, it’s irrelevant which modern technologies you have or which software packages you use.
 This task is more about good organisation than about expenditure of resources.
 Consequently, our experts analyse the structure as well as the quality of incoming data streams and try to identify any information bottlenecks that might be restricting the flow of data through the company.

 Any duplicate data is merged, while compatibility issues are resolved by transforming the problematic inputs into a more suitable format.
 Of course, priority is given to potentially impactful data, so performance indicators and intel on the competition are treated differently than the number of free spots in the parking lot.
 The final, fully integrated and aggregated data system is structured around business processes and supports them with real-time, on-demand insights.